 Founded in 1974, the Universities Superannuation Scheme (USS) is the second largest private pension scheme in the UK.

-USS is a centralised final salary scheme, open to employers in the HE sector only; the vast majority of UK HEIs are members of the scheme, as are sector bodies such as Universities UK and UCEA.
+USS is a centralised defined benefit scheme offering final salary and career revalued benefits to employers in the HE sector; the vast majority of UK HEIs are members of the scheme, as are sector bodies such as Universities UK and UCEA.

 A full list of participating bodies can be found on the USS website